Every Winner of the Men’s 212 Divison at Mr. Olympia

 Since bodybuilding shows scoring is highly judged on athletes’ proportion, muscle density, conditioning, and symmetry, the 212 class gave shorter guys a fighting chance.
 Although there’s no height requirement for this division, typically, for a competitor to come in symmetrical appealing in the judge’s eye in this class, the competitors will be shorter.
 For example, Flex Lewis, who’s dominated this division, only stands at 5 feet 5 inches.

-There have been six Men’s 212 Olympia winners since 2008, with David Henry being the first-ever Men’s 212 champ.
-However, Flex Lewis has recently dominated the Men’s 212 division.
+There have been seven Men’s 212 Olympia winners since 2008, with David Henry being the first-ever Men’s 212 champ.
+However, Flex Lewis went on and dominated the Men’s 212 division.
 The British bodybuilder won the class seven straight years, from 2012 to 2018.
-Kevin English is the other champion to only competitor to win the Men’s 212 multiple times, winning from 2009-2011.
-And Shaun Clarida, the Men’s 212 2020 winner, is the only Men’s 212 bodybuilder to win a Men’s Open show.
+Kevin English is another competitor to win the Men’s 212 multiple times, winning from 2009-2011.
+And Shaun Clarida, is the only other Men’s 212 competitors to win multiple titles, taking them home in 2020 and 2022.

-Without further ado, this article will cover all the winners of the Men’s 212 Olympia division from 2008 to 2021.
+Without further adieu, this article will cover all the winners of the Men’s 212 Olympia division from 2008 to 2021.

 Men’s 212 Olympia Winners